Quick Links

 Class Charity

-Everyone is welcome - class virtue
+Charity and Love - class virtue

 Through our learning, we understand the importance of how everyone is unique and special.
 We learn to respect and love one another through our inclusive days (including Anti-Bullying Day, Dyslexia Day and Autism Awareness Day).
+We have learnt about Charity through our charity fundraising events.

 During Black History Month, we learnt that although we all look different and enjoy different things, we are all equal and unique and should treat everyone with respect.
 We focused on the life of Mary Seacole.
 We found out that she was treated unfairly due to her skin colour and discussed how this made us feel.